emqx/neuron-docs/en_US/configuration/north-apps/mqtt/overview.md

 ## Test the MQTT Plugin

-This section will use the [public EMQX Broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) as an example to demonstrate how to use the MQTT plugin to forward the Sparkplug B data.
+This section will use the [public EMQX Broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) as an example to demonstrate how to use the MQTT plugin to forward the Modbus TCP data.

-### Create a Southbound Plugin
+### Southbound Plugin

 The southbound Modbus TCP plugin has been installed, the group and point configurations are complete, and communication with Neuron is functioning normally.
 For details on the installation and configuration of the Modbus TCP plugin, refer to the [Modbus TCP section](../../south-devices/modbus-tcp/modbus-tcp.md).

-### Create and Configure a Northbound Plugin
+### Northbound Plugin

 On **Configuration -> North Apps**, click **Add Application** to add an MQTT client node.

-Click the **Application Configuration** icon on the application card to enter the application configuration interface to set MQTT connection, and set as follows:
+Click the **Application Configuration** icon on the application card to enter the application configuration interface to set the MQTT connection, and set as follows:

 * **Client ID**: Note that each ID should be independent of each other and cannot be repeated.
 Here will use the default value of mqtt;
 * **Qos level**: Quality of Service, options: 0, 1, 2.
 Here will use 0.